yuthimreddy/DP2_DS3022_hva4zb/README.md

 1. Generate a new Access Key and Secret Access Key in your AWS account and then run `aws configure` in your local terminal.
 Fresh credentials may be needed to authenticate to your own account.
 2. Alternatively, use the credentials I distribute with this assignment in Canvas.
 These keys have very limited access to only the SQS service, so they are only good for this project.
 Be sure to save your own credentials to restore after this assignment.

+Of course if you experience some unusual error please be in touch with the instructor.

 ## Reference